 Insulation Rebates

-New Mexico Gas Company offers a rebate for 25% of the cost, up to $500, when you have a participating contractor add insulation to your home’s attic or roof.
+New Mexico Gas Company offers rebates up to $1,000 when you have a participating contractor add insulation to your home’s attic or roof and crawl space.

 Was your home built before 1990?